material-motion/material-motion/user_journeys/README.md

 # User journeys

-User journeys we use to evaluate the success of the Material Motion ecosystem.
+We use [user journeys](https://en.wikipedia.org/wiki/User_journey) to evaluate the success of the Material Motion ecosystem.